mengbinhao/jack-note/docs/english/NPR.md

   - inaugurate vt

   > an election the US and its European allies saw was nether free nor fair
-  > whether they still want to be served by him is another quesiton
+  > whether they still want to be served by him is another question

 - 2020.10.9
   - poet n